kadoa-org/kadoa-sdk/python/README.md

 `pip install kadoa-sdk`

-It's recommended to store Kadoa credentials in a `.env` file and use `python-dotenv` library to make api key available to the runtime.
-Also make sure those .env files are excluded from version control.
+It is recommended to store Kadoa credentials in a `.env` file and use the `python-dotenv` library to make the API key available at runtime.
+Also, ensure that these `.env` files are excluded from version control.

-### Client initialization
+### Client Initialization

 ```python
 import os